Understanding the different types of properties and what to expect from your taxes

 - You must not plan to convert the home to an income property within 12 months of closing

-If you’re thinking of refinancing a primary residence, you’ll show that you live there full-time through tax returns, voter registration, or other documents.
+When it comes time to refinance the mortgage on your primary residence, you’ll show your lender that you have lived there full-time through tax returns, voter registration, or other documents.

-Note that a primary residence can also be an income property … if you have a multi-unit property and live in one of the units.
+Note that a primary residence can also be an income property if you have a multi-unit property and live in one of the units.
 The one(s) you’re not occupying can be rented out.
 But in order to be able to deduct the interest on your mortgage payments, you’ll need to live on the property full-time, yourself.

 If you’re planning to buy a home for getaways or limited stays, it’s probably a secondary residence.
 Generally, a lender is able to offer a similar interest rate for a secondary residence but may require a larger minimum down payment or a higher credit score.
 You may also need to show that you have funds to make payments for a certain number of months.

-Here’s what lenders look for to classify a home as a secondary residence:
+What lenders look for in a secondary residence:

 - Generally, the home must be located more than 50 miles from your primary residence

-- The home can’t be under a rental, timeshare, or property management agreement.
-The home should be available year-round for your exclusive use and enjoyment.
+- The home can’t be under a rental, timeshare, or property management agreement

 - Only 1-unit homes are eligible to be classified as secondary residences

-An investment property is a home that you plan to use for income, whether you’re renting it out under a lease or taking on short-term rentals.
+An investment property is a home that you plan to use for income, whether through long-term leases, short-term vacation rentals, or planning to flip it and resell it quickly.
 Because they’re considered riskier than primary and secondary residences, they usually have the highest interest rates and down payments.
 You’ll also need to show your ability to pay for multiple months.

-- You plan on having a someone else occupy the home as their primary residence, such as a tenant or a family member …
+- You plan on having someone else occupy the home as their primary residence, such as a tenant or a family member;

 - Or you plan on renting it as a short-term rental